Special Education

 ECT 625.
 Positive Behavioral Supports.
 3 Hours.

 This course presents definition and measurement of behavior, reinforcement strategies, systematic program development, basic formats for classroom instruction, and techniques for monitoring student progress.
 There is an emphasis on procedures for increasing academic and socially appropriate behavior through simulations and practice exercises.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 626.
 Assistive and Instructional Technology.
 3 Hours.